 Select any four PHYS or PCSE courses from the M.S. in Applied Physics and Computer Science program, not including any course taken to fulfill the core courses requirement.
 CPSC 501 is also an acceptable choice.
-The courses chosen must be approved by the Graduate Program Coordinator.

 NOTE: If PCSE 579 is successfully completed three times, it is treated as if the student completed a three-credit course and will be applied as such to the graduation requirements.

 Thesis 9 credits

 PCSE 699 Thesis Research (1-9)

-Total for MS in n APCS Five-year Program of Study 30 credits
+Total for MS in APCS Five-year Program of Study 30 credits